 March 15, 2018

-Since 2013, Voss Foundation has funded 16 water systems, structural upgrades for 14 existing systems, 420 ventilated pit latrines, and sanitation and hygiene trainings in Swaziland with our local boMake Rural Projects (formerly Gone Rural boMake) benefiting over 8,000 people.
+Since 2013, Voss Foundation has funded 16 water systems, structural upgrades for 14 existing systems, 420 ventilated pit latrines, and sanitation and hygiene trainings in Swaziland with our local implementing partner boMake Rural Projects (formerly Gone Rural boMake) benefiting over 8,000 people.
+Of the 16 water systems, 10 have been completed and 6 are under construction.

 We want to know what happens to the water and sanitation systems we fund and the people and communities where our partners work. boMake shares our dedication to follow up.
 The boMake team regularly sends informal updates like photos via WhatsApp Messenger or an e-mail to keep us informed.
 As a result, we’ve been able see the ripple effect of clean, safe water.
 Now, we’re taking things one step further by funding a formal assessment.

-In December, Voss Foundation funded monitoring and evaluation for all boMake’s water and sanitation projects (including water systems funded by other donors), through the Charlot D. Malin Commemorative Fund.
+In December, Voss Foundation funded an evaluation for all boMake’s completed water, sanitation, and hygiene projects (including water systems funded by other donors), through the Charlot D. Malin Commemorative Fund.
 The monitoring and evaluation includes:

 - site visits to assess the functionality and upkeep of systems